SWTOR-Slicers/Granny2-Plug-In-Blender-2.8x/README.md

 ## WARNING: this importer addon isn't yet compatible with files extracted from the recent SWTOR Game Update 7.2.1.
-Until it is, you can keep on using it on assets from older versions of the game (which could be extracted from the game files in a system drive backup, if available).
+Until it is, you can keep on using it on assets from older versions of the game (which can be extracted from the game files in a system drive backup, if available, or downloaded from **[here](https://drive.google.com/drive/folders/1ZkBNz1cK_IXBxBd4OIYL1jRImnnfHXKW?usp=sharing)**).

 # SWTOR Granny2 (.gr2) Import/Export addon for Blender 2.8x and higher